 stay at the Walshe’s Head till 2 in the morning: saunter in Jack’s shop all day, among books, dine abroad and then to the Walshe’s Head again…

 These discussions were also the seeds for Hutcheson’s first major work.
 Scott suggests that Hutcheson’s An Inquiry into the Original of Our Ideas of Beauty and Virtue was started towards the end of 1723 and completed in Spring or Summer, 1724.
 It was then commented on by Molesworth and a new friend from the Molesworth Circle, Edward Synge.
 Hutcheson acknowledges their help in the preface of the second edition of the Enquiry (London, 1726)10

-Just before the Inquiry was printed in 1725, Hutcheson married that cousin of his father’s second wife, now widowed, Mary Kennedy née Wilson.
-He probably moved to one of the Dutch Billies in the streets around St Marys.
+Just before the Inquiry was printed in 1725, Hutcheson married the cousin of his father’s second wife, now widowed: Mary Kennedy née Wilson.
+He probably moved to one of the Dutch Billies in the streets around St Mary’s.
 This was likely the reason for the advent of another friend, Thomas Drennan, who lived in the school as mentioned above, and also taught there.